FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 This token can be safely sent to the browser and stored in localstorage or a cookie accessible to JavaScript.

-The id token should never contain any secrets nor be used to access protected data, but can be useful for displaying infomration about a user such as their name.
+The id token should never contain any secrets nor be used to access protected data, but can be useful for displaying information about a user such as their name.

 ## Summing Up